 - Repeat as much as you like.

-- Increase focus on your pelvic floor: You might choose to bring more awareness to your breath for a more effective release
+- Increase focus on your pelvic floor: You might choose to bring more awareness to your breath or pelvic floor area as you switch between postures.

-- Comfort is key.
-A pose will be much more effective if you are truly comfortable in the pose.
-There is no wrong way to feel comfortable in your body, and I welcome you to include as many props as you like.
+- Comfort over form.
+A pose is more supportive to your body and nervous system if you are truly comfortable in the pose.
+There is no wrong way to feel comfortable in your body, and I welcome you to include as many props as you like, adjust poses as needed, or skip entirely.

 - Give yourself time and patience.
 It can be challenging for many sexual trauma survivors to regain feeling in their pelvic floor region.
 It’s okay and normal to explore the poses and techniques without noticing much.
 There is no rush to your progress.

-- Consistency is the secret to results.
-Even five minutes of diaphragmatic breath per day is enough to create a consistent practice.
-I welcome you to explore a shorter session per day instead of a long hour practice which could lead to dissociation and overwhelm.
+- Consistency over long practices.
+Even five minutes of per day is enough to create a consistent practice.
+I welcome you to explore sessions that meet you and your energy levels.